nikboyd/axiom-lib-java/README.md

 #### Axiom Domain ####
 The _domain_ package contains classes that demonstrate usage of the idiomatic JPA storage classes.
-See the [diagram][axiom-models] below to see how these parts relate to each other.
+See the [diagram][#model-diagram] below to see how these parts relate to each other.

 | Element | Description |